Shahin-Mjz/Web-Development/Simple_Project_1/README.md

 # Lab Instructions: Styling a page

-In this exercise you will you will practice applying CSS rules to HTML elements.<br><br>
+In this exercise you will practice applying CSS rules to HTML elements.<br><br>

 > ### **Tips: Before you Begin**
 > #### **To view your code and instructions side-by-side**, select the following in your VSCode toolbar: